jbock-java/jbock/README.md

      @OtherTokens List<String> fileNames,
      @EverythingAfter("--") @Description({
          "Last resort for problematic arguments",
-         "For example, when file name is '-r'"}) List<String> escapedFileNames) {
+         "For example, when file name is '-f'"}) List<String> escapedFileNames) {
     this.recursive = recursive;
     this.force = force;